 There's several dog breeds that are prone to anxiety.
 German Shepherds, Labrador Retrievers, and Australian Shepherds are a few.
 Some symptoms of anxiety in dogs include urination and destructive behavior.

-If you're looking for an alternative from a prescribed anxiety medication or anti-depressant, check out the different types of calming tools available for your anxious dog.
+If you're looking for an alternative from a prescribed anxiety medication or anti-depressant, check out the different types of calming aids available for your anxious dog.

 From loud noises to separation anxiety, ThunderShirts are scientifically and clinically proven to help calm both dogs and cats.

-For dogs with severe separation anxiety, the smell of their owner can go a long way in keeping them calm.
+For dogs with severe separation anxiety, the smell of their pet parents can go a long way in keeping them calm.
 The owner can sleep on this pillow to transfer his or her scent to the fabric, and then turn it into a doggy bed during the daytime.